John McCain's final resting place at U.S. Naval Academy a reminder of his service to the country

-WASHINGTON – Sen. John McCain will be buried Sunday at the U.S. Naval Academy, a bucolic campus on the edge of the Severin River that launched his lifelong career of service to his country.
+Sen. John McCain will be buried Sunday at the U.S. Naval Academy, a bucolic campus on the edge of the Severn River that launched his lifelong career of service to his country.

 The small, private ceremony under the landmark copper dome of the Academy’s chapel will cap a weekend of services for the Arizona Republican, who was eulogized by two former presidents on Saturday and who, a day earlier, drew much of official Washington to his side as he lied in state in the U.S. Capitol.